mongodb/docs/source/includes/connect-guide-note.rst

 .. note::

-    This example connects to an instance of MongoDB and uses a sample data database.
-To learn more about connecting to your MongoDB instance and loading this database, see the :doc:`Usage Examples guide
+   You can use this example to connect to an instance of MongoDB and interact with a database that contains sample data.
+To learn more about connecting to your MongoDB instance and loading a sample dataset, see the :doc:`Usage Examples guide </usage-examples>`.
-    </usage-examples>`.